 Jay slowly read the handwritten note.

 I know you would never buy this watch for yourself, so I wanted to get it as a way of saying thank you for helping me rediscover what really matters in life.
 Yesterday did not turn out the way I expected, but the time we spent together proved to be far more important than any business meeting.
-I know your family is going through a difficult situation, but Amelia is blessed to have a brother like you, and Charlotte and Sophia have a wonderful uncle that they will always love.
+I know your family is going through a difficult situation, but Amelia is blessed to have a brother like you, and Charlotte and Sophia have a wonderful uncle whom they will always love.